GermanBrainRot/Project-Galileo/README.md

     One thing that comes to mind is that the people could conspire in large numbers to attend court sessions and keep an eye on whether justice is indeed spoken in the name of the people, and if not, record and share this and collectively do everything that is legally possible to revise unjust rulings.

-    In fact, if we think someone is complicit in actual criminal activity, why not try to have a conversation with them before witnesses and see whether they say something that incriminates them?
+    In fact, if we think someone is complicit in actual criminal activity, why not try to bait them into a conversation with witnesses?
+They might happen to say something incriminating.
 A lot of social crime happens because people are just never held legally accountable.
 They hide in their echo chamber, thinking that crime is just normal.

-    I hope you are aware that some bourgeois constitutions give the people a right to revolt when the rule of law has effectively been abolished; now, one *should* wonder how a people would *establish* that this right is now applicable when the full abolition of the rule of law presupposes that the judges have been captured as well - this is what I am getting at here; and I sincerely hope that we find that the system is actually still working and we only had *a lot* of bad apples, since a revolution is not something that anyone who knows anything about history would *want* to live through. ✅
+    I hope you are aware that some bourgeois constitutions give the people a right to revolt when the rule of law has effectively been abolished; now, one *should* wonder how a people would *establish* that this right is now applicable when the full abolition of the rule of law presupposes that the judges have been captured as well - this is what I am getting at here; and I sincerely hope that we find that the system is actually still working and we only had *a lot* of bad apples, since a revolution is not something that anyone who knows anything about history would *want* to live through.

+    Adherents of Marxism-Leninism would *love* to get proven wrong on their prediction that a *legal* revolution will eventually run into a brick wall.
+Wouldn't it be great if the promise of a peaceful transition of power actually held true even when the material interests of the establishment are at stake? ✅

 11. We do not live in a system, we live in an evolving historic organism. ✅